 Muram flooring is usually made in the Kutcha village house.
 It is also a cheap floor like a mud floor, and it can only be adopted for the ground floor.

 It maintains and adjusts the temperature in both summer and winter.
 This floor is most appropriate, especially when individuals have to use it bare-footed.
 Muram flooring, also known as namely murram or moorum flooring.

 Method of Muram Flooring Construction

-⇰After ramming, the surface is immersed with water until the floor is fully saturated with water and about 6 mm thick water layer is formed on the top of the floor.
+⇰ After ramming, the surface is immersed with water until the floor is fully saturated with water, and about a 6 mm thick water layer is formed on the top of the floor.

-⇰The surface is then well trampled under the feet of labourers and levelled till the cream of muram rises to the top.
-The surface is then levelled and left for a day in that state.
+⇰ The surface is then well trampled under the feet of laborers and leveled till the cream of muram rises to the top.
+The surface is then leveled and left for a day in that state.

-⇰It is then rammed again with the help of wooden rammer or thapies for three days.
+⇰ It is then rammed again with the help of a wooden rammer or thapies for three days.
 Ramming should be started every day for three days after sprinkling little water over it so that a hard surface is formed.

 Maintenance of Muram Flooring

 For maintenance of muram flooring, a thin wash of cow-dung and cement should be provided to the surface of the floor and wiped clean instantly to keep the surface in good condition.

 If applied thick wash, it would be quickly caked and peeled off.
 Wash may be implemented once or twice a week depending on the intensity of traffic over the floor.